How your rent is worked out

 the beginning of April (the start of the financial year).

-council has decided by giving you at least four weeks written
+We will give you at least four weeks written

 notice of any change in the rent, service charge and any heating or